Principal for a Day Program

 During the 2021 legislative session, House Concurrent Resolution 25 passed unanimously, affirming the General Assembly's endorsement of civic education.
 It designated the third week in September as the official start of America's Legislators Back to School Program and encouraged legislators to take part in the "Principal for a Day" (PFAD) initiative.

 The PFAD program offers legislators a firsthand look at Kentucky schools while fostering stronger partnerships between policymakers and public education.
-To maximize this experience and gain genuine insight into a typical school day, we encourage participants to immerse themselves as much as possible in the role of Principal for a Day.
-More than just a routine school visit, this program provides a deeper understanding of daily operations and the challenges administrators navigate every day.
+To maximize this experience, participants are encouraged to immerse themselves in the role of principal for a day.

 Contact Your Legislators